Protesters chant as Trump visits Dayton, El Paso after mass shootings

 Local Democratic lawmakers who'd expressed concern about the visit said Trump had nonetheless hit the right notes Wednesday.

 "He was comforting.
 He did the right things and Melania did the right things.
-It's his job to comfort people," said Sen. Sharrod Brown, who nonetheless said he was "very concerned about a president that divides in his rhetoric and plays to race in his rhetoric."
+It's his job to comfort people," said Sen. Sharrod Brown of Ohio, who nonetheless said he was "very concerned about a president that divides in his rhetoric and plays to race in his rhetoric."

 "I think the victims and the first responders were grateful that the president of the United States came to Dayton," added Mayor Nan Whaley, who said she was glad Trump had not stopped at the site of the shooting.